Jordan-Karangala/QA_deepset-roberta-base-squad2/README.md

  Project: Question answer from a uploaded document using streamlit for user interface, pinecone for generating embeddings and deepset-roberta-base-squad2 model for dealing with user question and generate answer the question.

 Just to quick check on app, you can use docker if you have an account:
-Run this code in your terminal<docker pull datasciencejordan/document_qa>
+Run this code in your terminal<docker pull datasciencejordan/document_qa> or <http://localhost:8501/>

 Or
  For installing dependencies, I recommend to create/open virtual environment locally on your desktop.
 Then follow steps below.